 Metal Roofing Installation

 Metal roofing made of steel and copper are ideal for shallow-pitched roofs.
-In fact, a properly installed metal roof can be used on roofs as shallow as 1/2 inch/12 inches, which is almost flat.
+In fact, a properly installed metal roof can be used on roofs as shallow as 1/2 inch rise per foot, which is almost flat.
 Long-lasting and old-fashioned, metal roofing is an excellent design choice if most of your house has steeper roof planes that are covered in traditional slate or tile.

 A standing seam metal roof is the traditional, but more expensive, metal roofing option.
 Pre-crimped metal roofing panels are less expensive and also within the skill set of many reputable roofers.
 Metal roofing is slippery when wet, so consider asphalt shingles if you see a future need for walking on the roof.